techconative/DoStruct-plugin/Readme.md

 # MapStruct Plugin

 ### About
-  As we all know mapstruct  library can generate bean mapper classes automatically.This plugin helps in generating code for mapstruct <br>
-that need to be placed above the conversion methods declared in mapper interface.<br>
+  As we all know mapstruct  library can generate bean mapper classes automatically.This plugin helps in generating code for mapstruct that need to be placed above the conversion methods declared in mapper interface.<br>

 ### steps to add this plugin to ur ide